How to support a person with dementia during a hospital stay

 PALS and PCC can represent patients and families in discussions with hospital staff to help resolve problems and concerns quickly.

-Delirium is a condition that starts suddenly in someone who is unwell.
-It is common for people with dementia to become delirious when they are in hospital.
+Delirium is a condition that starts suddenly in someone who is unwell and is a different condition to dementia.
+However, it is common for people with dementia to become delirious when they are in hospital.

-This is because delirium has a range of causes and is usually the brain’s reaction to a separate medical problem, such as constipation, pain, an infection, or dehydration.
+This is because delirium has a range of causes and is usually the brain’s reaction to a separate medical problem.
+These can include constipation, pain, an infection, or dehydration.

 There are different types of delirium and these are treated in different ways, depending on the person’s needs.